-History is an aggregate of past events and at times the best way to explain the present is to explore past.
+History is an aggregate of past events and at times the best way to explain the present is to explore the past.
 Conforming to this idea, the team behind Google Earth released an update to the Google Earth Time Lapse feature of its satellite imagery app.
-The update allows you to access years of satellite, aerial and Street View imagery to demonstrate the changes in the landscape over time.
+The update allows you to access years of satellite, aerial, and Street View imagery to demonstrate the changes in the landscape over time.

 Google Earth Time Lapse is a great way to trace the changes in the landscape.
 It’s fun watching cities and places develop as they morph in the images over the years.
-However, a more sensible and essential function of Google Earth Time Lapse feature is to notice the way human-driven climate change has transformed our planet Earth in 32 years time.
+However, a more sensible and essential function of the Google Earth Time Lapse feature is to notice the way human-driven climate change has transformed our planet Earth in 32 years’ time.

 Google Earth Time Lapse